 If you work for a federal agency or a government contractor, you’re probably familiar with the terms “security clearance” and “suitability.”
-But did you know that the government can review a clearance or suitability at any time?
+But did you know that the government can review a security clearance or suitability at any time?
 Make sure you know your rights regarding security clearances and suitability determinations.

 What is a security clearance determination?